sacheen/rest-hook-bundle/README.md

 The *route_patterns* allow for an array of regular expression, if a route matches the pattern, the kernel will intercept the response, and render it as the relevant end point format.

-The *json_callback* option allows to specify the string, for a json_callback
+The *json_callback* option allows to specify the string, for a json_callback.

 The *request_listener_priority* sets the priority for the intercepting the request.